-Introducing The Library
+Introducing The Library The Library window provides an opportunity for developers, m and stakeholders to comment and provide feedback on the work the completion of a milestone or project.

-The Library window provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.
+Team Review ч ×

-Usage of The
+🟠 🤹 <current model=""> 🔹 🔎 🞯</current>

-LibraryThe Library feature can be used to
+🗄 🚞 Deployment Issues

-conduct model reviews from any number
+😑 🚞 Requirement Issues

-of perspectives, including walk-throughs,
+Shopping Cart facility

-formal model reviews, or ad-hoc
+Shopping Cart Button

-reviews.
+🖃 🚔 Model Links

-Where to
+REQ014 - Shopping Basket

-find The
+🚞 Use Case Model

-LibraryTo post or view an element's discussionKibbon: Start > Desktop > Share >
+Usage of The Library The Library feature can be used to conduct model reviews from perspectives, including walk-throughs, formal model reviews, o •

-Library
+Where to find The Library To post or view an element's discussion

-Options for The Library
+Ribbon: Start > Collaborate > Model Library

-There is a wide range of settings available to configure the Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
+Options for The Library There is a wide range of settings available to configure the Library, available from the Category and Topic context menus, and including setting the status of the category or topic and other options.
 Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Library window to these items in the Browser window.